 analysis of the spiritual life of a single congregation.

-Nurturing Your Spiritual Life as Religious Leaders
+Nurturing Your Spiritual Life as a Religious Leader

 Barbara Anne Keely and Martha

 The purpose of this course is to engage students in a variety of